-Summer is almost here and with it come some parenting certainties that you’ll want to acquaint yourselves with before the kids get out of school.
+The hot weather is here and with it are summer parenting certainties that you’ll want to reacquaint yourselves with before the kids get out of school.

 If you’re new to this parenting role in that your children and still babies, you might still be in the seemingly never-ending cycle of diapers and night-wakings.

 These don’t change in the summer.
 Bless your heart.
 You might even have a grade-schooler or two, throw in a tween or teen and it really gets exciting.

 For those who manage one or more kids, there are some unique challenges in summer that often catch us off-guard.
 As a mom of four kids, I’ve experienced a lot of different stages.
 Each year I remind myself not to set my expectations too high, and that there are things in this zone called “summer” that I can always count on.